Whoever loves and understands a garden will find contentment within. Chinese proverb

 How to join an existing community garden in Guelph

-Compete the application below and mail it to Community Engagement, Community and Social Services, City of Guelph 1 Carden St. Guelph ON, N1H 3A1.
+Compete the application below and mail it to Samantha Dupre, Community Stewardship Coordinator, Parks Operations and Forestry, Public Services, City of Guelph 1 Carden St. Guelph ON, N1H 3A1.
 Applications must be received by October 31 to begin the selection process for the growing season of the following year.229 kBCommunity garden application 42 kBGuelph Community Garden Application

 For more information